 We have provided some topline findings below.
 If you are a cultural venue and would like a presentation of the full findings, delivered by Zoom, please send us an email HERE (The presentation is free of charge.)

-1: Arts and culture have become more appealing to more of us as we stay at home
+1: Arts and culture have become more appealing as we stay at home

 Arts and culture as a whole appears to be benefitting from a lack of access to other interests and pastimes.
 Although some people are currently spending less time pursuing their interest in arts and culture, a larger group are maintaining their previous levels of engagement.